zoff-kollektiv/cifar/data/people/30-montassar-ltaief.md

 startOfSanctions: 04.02.2011
 ---
 Nephew of Zine El Abidine Ben Ali, born in Sousse on 3 January 1973.
 Son of Naïma Ben Ali later married to Lamia Jegham.
-He was said to be residing at 13 Ennakhil housing estate, Sousse.
+He was said to be residing in Sousse, Tunisia.